xpack-dev-tools/clang-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ${CXX} -m32 -print-search-dirs | grep 'libraries: =' | sed -e 's|libraries: =||'
 ```

-On Windows the DLLs are usually in bin, but for consistency within GCC, they are
+On Windows the DLLs are usually in `bin`, but for consistency within GCC,
-also copied to lib; it is recommended to ask the compiler for the
+they are also copied to `lib`; it is recommended to ask the compiler for
-actual path.
+the actual path.

 For example, for the 32-bit libraries: